freaker1989/sample/README.md

-read me plz
+# read me plz
-read me again plz
+* read this! or DON'T read this!